-To be consistently ranked the number one outdoor activity in a city famous for exactly that is no mean feat.
+To be consistently ranked the number one outdoor activity on Tripadvisor in a city famous for exactly that is no mean feat.
 It’s even more impressive when you consider this is one of the most-touristed areas of one of the most bucket-list worthy destinations on the planet.
 So yes, it’s a big congratulations to Rotorua Canopy Tours for all those ecstatic Tripadvisor reviews, and yes, at the time of writing, they’re still firmly at the very top of the heap on said website for Rotorua outdoor activities.
 But the truth is, Tripadvisor or not, the place is well and truly worth the hype.

 These days it seems like there’s barely a country anywhere in the world that doesn’t have some sort of zip-lining experience, but what sets Rotorua Canopy Tours apart is not merely one thing alone.
 As in, other zip-line operations may boast lush rainforest, an inspiring conservation story, long and thrilling zip-lines, stunning views, abseiling, floating staircases, swing bridges and knowledgable, charismatic guides.
 But only a small percentage of rival companies will have all of those things combined and in a place still so accessible to a substantial urban area.